hast0n/mewo-challenge/README.md

 Download x_train (input data of the training set), y_train (output data of the training set) and x_test from the challenge web page and copy them at the project root.

-The project directory should look like this:
+The project directory should at least contain this tree:

 ```
 .